tja4472/nx-test-workspace/README.md

 ### 1.2.2. my-angular-app-e2e:emulate-demo:running

 Opens the Cypress Test Runner using the `emulate-demo` configuration using the `http://localhost:4200 ` base Url.

+### 1.2.3. my-angular-app-e2e:emulate-real

+Builds and runs `my-angular-app` using the `emulate-real` configuration and opens the Cypress Test Runner.

+### 1.2.4. my-angular-app-e2e:emulate-real:running

+Opens the Cypress Test Runner using the `emulate-real` configuration using the `http://localhost:4200 ` base Url.

 # 2. NxTestWorkspace